25 Best Things to Do in Sequoia & Kings Canyon National Park

 By and large, Sequoia National Park is more popular than Kings Canyon, which I believe can be summed up in one word: accessibility.

-By this, I mean that in Sequoia, there’s a very convenient shuttle system (winter hours vary) to some of the more popular stops with harder parking.
-But, more importantly, it’s not hard to get into the big trees with very little effort.
+By this, I mean that in Sequoia, there’s a very convenient shuttle system (off-season hours vary) to some of the more popular stops with difficult parking.

+That being said, it’s not hard to get into the big trees with very little effort.
 In fact, many of the most popular destinations require very little hiking, if at all.

 In any case, for those who are willing to explore some of the less-popular areas, such as Little Baldly, I’m sure you’ll see how easy it can be to escape the crowds in an otherwise busy National Park.